14/06/18 – Horton Building

 I was able to catch most of the day, and had the honour of being asked to meet, greet and orient the keynote speaker, Professor Gavin Schaffer.

-I delivered a session, of which I have included the abstract below.
+I delivered a session (Cultivating scholarly communities with ‘lone wolves’ – research culture and the doctoral experience), of which I have included the abstract below.
 The feedback seemed largely positive but it was a shame to only have half an hour, as I felt the discussions that the ‘hot potato’ instilled would have benefited from further debrief.

 PARALLEL SESSION 1 – ROOM D0.24

 Cultivating scholarly communities with ‘lone wolves’: research culture and the doctoral experience